aurelia/aurelia/docs/user-docs/aurelia-packages/validation/validate-binding-behavior.md

 ## Explicit validation controller

 The binding behavior, by default, registers the binding to the closest (in terms of dependency injection container) available instance of the validation controller.
-Note that the validation controller instance can be made available for the scope using the `@newInstanceForScope` decorator (refer [Injecting a controller instance](validation-controller.md#injecting-a-controller-instance) for more details).
+Note that the validation controller instance can be made available for the scope using the `newInstanceForScope` resolver (refer [Injecting a controller instance](validation-controller.md#injecting-a-controller-instance) for more details).
 If no instance of validation controller is available, it throws an error.

 However, an instance of validation can be explicitly bound to the binding behavior, using the positional argument.
 This is useful when you use multiple instances of validation controllers to perform a different validation set.&#x20;